top of page

 Basketball was a popular sport growing up.
 From the local guys who played on the court just up from our house.
 (More opportunities for boy spotting.)

 I remembered when the regional games came to the island.
 Of course, it helped that the national team performed outstandingly.
 We honed our festive spirits and went to the basketball court every night to cheer the home team on.
-The pride we felt and the displeasures we voiced like only West Indians know how to, at the referee for making a wrong call.
-And the rip-roaring celebrations when our team scored, I swear they heard us over in the neighbouring island of St Kitts.
-That was a memorable time in my life.
+The pride we felt and the displeasures we voiced like only West Indians know how to, at the referee for making that wrong call.
+And the rip-roaring celebrations when our team scored, I swear they heard us over in the neighbouring island of St Kitts and Nevis and possibly Guadeloupe too.
+That was also memorable.
 After that, no one spoke of anything else for weeks.

 Where can I drop you off?
 He asked.